Selected Resources and Best Practices

 Update Your Employee Handbook & Policies

 Functionally, your employee handbook serves as both your contract with your team and a resource to new employees as they seek to learn their role in the organization.
 If you do not currently have an employee handbook, you can view a few example employee handbooks here.
-If you do already have an employee handbook, it is likely that you will need to make updates to include additional information about COVID-19 safety protocols.
 The Dane County Public Health website has examples of how to:

 - Create and adopt a hygiene policy